-We constructed models in which the response variables were the Standardized Effect Size (SES) of each network metric, and the predictors were the proportional area of anthropogenic land use, cropland, and pasture.
-As NODFSES, QSES, and H2’SES metrics were standardized effect sizes, we also previously rescaled (zero mean and unity standard deviation) the response variables Link density, Number of links and Number of fish species (log10-transformed) between all observed matrix values in order to get comparable scale estimates and model coefficients.
-Then, we used simple linear regressions to assess whether the impact in a 500-meter buffer influences the NODFSES, QSES, Link density, Number of links, as well as species richness and H2’SES (Figure 1).
+We constructed models in which the response variables were the Standardized Effect Size (SES) of each network metric, and the predictors were the proportional area of anthropogenic land-use, cropland, and pasture.
+As NODFSES, QSES, and H2’SES metrics were standardized effect sizes, we also previously rescaled (zero mean and unity standard deviation) the response variables Link density, Number of links and Number of fish species (Log10-transformed) between all observed matrix values to get comparable scale estimates and model coefficients.
+Then, we used simple linear regressions to assess whether the impact in a 500-meter buffer influences the NODFSES, QSES, Link density, Number of links, as well as species richness, and H2’SES (Figure 1).
 We also used multiple linear regressions with the same response variables to estimate cropland and pasture individual effects on each network metric; this strategy was useful to decompose the broad land-use index in two most common land use type in Brazil.
 It is important to note that Variance Inflation Factor (VIF) using cropland and pasture was one, enabling their use in the same model.
 We checked for normality of the residuals of all models using the Shapiro test, and the assumption of normality was met in most model residuals.
-We also checked outlier in model residuals based on high Cook's distance values and removed the a few largest one in order to correct model assumptions .
-This procedure greatly improved normality assumptions after a few outlier remotion.
-Based on the geographic coordinates of sampling sites informed in the published papers, we finally tested for spatial autocorrelation in all model residuals using global Moran's I index.
+We also checked outlier in model residuals based on high Cook's distance values and removed the few largest ones to correct model assumptions .
+This procedure greatly improved normality assumptions after a few outlier remotions.
+Based on the geographic coordinates of sampling sites informed in the published papers, we finally tested for spatial autocorrelation in all model residuals using Moran's I index.
 We often found no evidence of positive spatial autocorrelation in most of them and reported them here (see Results).
-In the cases we detected spatial autocorrelation even after outlier remotion, we used coordinates to create Moran Eigenvector Maps (MEMs) using ‘dbmem’ function from ‘adespatial’ package (Dray et al. XXX) and select (using forward.sel function) the most important spatial filters (Borcard et al. 2011) to control for spatial autocorrelation in our models.
+In the cases we detected spatial autocorrelation even after outlier remotion, we used coordinates to create Moran Eigenvector Maps (MEMs) using ‘dbmem’ function from ‘adespatial’ package (Dray et al., 2006; Dray et al., 2012) and select (using forward.sel function) the most important spatial filters (Borcard et al. 2011) to control for spatial autocorrelation in our models.
 Coefficients, p values, Moran’s I and selected MEMs from spatial models are provided in Result outputs.

 Analyzes were performed in R v.
 3.5.3 (R Core Team, 2016), using ‘networklevel’ (Dormann et al., 2009), ‘nested’ and ‘metaComputeModules’ functions from ‘bipartite’ package (Marquitti et al., 2014). (codes and procedures are available online; GitHub)